-thimble petals Highland Fling garden mole spider nearsighted underground winter bullfrog Cupid ice storm After the performance review the characters and events of our production.
+petals thimble garden Highland Fling mole spider underground nearsighted bullfrog Cupid ice storm winter

+After the performance review the characters and events of our production.
 Review the vocabulary words Have the students identify the characters or scenes to which the words refer.
 Have them write or recite a sentence using all the words in the vocabulary list.
+(PreK-2: